Helpful Services:

 The notice of sale must be recorded in the county where the property is located and given to the borrower and the occupants of the property (if not the borrower) at least one hundred twenty (120) days before the date of the sale.

 The notice must be published in the newspapers in the county where the property is located at least once a week for four (4) consecutive weeks.
 The final ad must be run not less than thirty (30) days before the foreclosure.
-The published notice must contact a legal description of the property, its street address, and the name and phone number of someone who can give directions.
+The published notice must include a legal description of the property, its street address, and the name and phone number of someone who can give directions.

 Said notice must describe the nature of the default, a legal description of the property, its street address, the lender’s name, the date, time, and place of the sale, and the name and phone number of the person conducting the sale.